1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 How Does TCF Work?

-How TCF Helps Publishers?
+How Does TCF Help Publishers?

-For publishers, TCF provided a lot of help in complying with the GDPR as well as other privacy laws.
-It provided clarity on how the system should work so that relevant ads can be served while respecting the user’s privacy.
 The publishers also became more transparent to their audience.
 They had more control over how the data from their audience will be used.
-Even the audience of the publisher was able to control the use of its data.
+Even the publisher’s audience could control the use of its data.

-But, as the first version of the Transparency and Consent Framework was launched, it was not only frowned upon by the Information Commissioner’s Office (ICO) but the publishers disliked it too.
-The ICO believed that the industry’s implementations for GDPR were not good enough whereas publishers complained that the framework is biased towards ad tech vendors.
+But, as the first version of the Transparency and Consent Framework was launched, it was not only frowned upon by the Information Commissioner’s Office (ICO), but the publishers disliked it too.
+The ICO believed that the industry’s implementations for GDPR were not good enough, whereas publishers complained that the framework is biased towards ad tech vendors.
 So what’s the solution?
 A revamped TCF Version 2.0!

 Why TCF 2.0?

-As we mentioned above, The solutions provided by the initial version of TCF were not satisfactory for ICO and publishers.
+As we mentioned above, the solutions provided by the initial version of TCF were not satisfactory for ICO and publishers.
 Here are some of the issues raised by the ICO:

-– Special Category Data: The special category data was being processed either directly or by inference in the bidding process.
+Special Category Data: The special category data was processed directly or by inference in the bidding process.
 The special category data involves sensitive information such as the user’s racial or ethnic origin.
-Processing such data is prohibited unless explicit consent is given by the subject.
-The TCF did not have measures to acquire explicit consent for collecting such data.

-– Non-Special Category Data: Many TCF participants were relying on legitimate interests to set cookies.
+Non-Special Category Data: Many TCF participants used legitimate interests to set cookies.
 ‘Legitimate Interest’ is one of the six 6 legal bases in GDPR that allow personal data processing.
-Also, the bid requests for non-special category data do not require explicit consent.
-Based on these rules, many vendors and other participants were collecting and processing data without the user’s consent.

-But there is another European privacy law called Privacy and Electronic Communications Regulations (PECR) which says:
+But there is another European privacy law called Privacy and Electronic Communications Regulations (PECR), which says:

-“(1) … a person shall not store or gain access to information stored, in the terminal equipment of a subscriber or user unless the requirements of paragraph (2) are met.
+“(1) … a person shall not store or gain access to information stored in the terminal equipment of a subscriber or user unless the requirements of paragraph (2) are met.

 (2) The requirements are that the subscriber or user of that terminal equipment —